-SECTION 1.
-Amending the Toledo Municipal Code by repealing in its entirety Ch.
-1760, Registration of Lead Safe Residential Rental Units:
+SECTION 5.
+That Toledo Municipal Code Chapter 1760 Registration of Lead Safe Residential Rental Units which reads as follows:

 1760.01 Policy and intent.

 It is the policy of the City of Toledo to help prevent the poisoning of its residents by requiring that the presence of deteriorated paint, bare soil and lead dust on the interior and exterior of pre-1978 residential structures be identified and correctly addressed in accordance with federal, state, and local laws, regulations and guidelines in order to prevent potential human exposure to lead hazards.
 An analysis of the risk assessments conducted in Toledo by the Health Department indicates that the majority of lead poisoning of children occurs in rental properties that are either single-family homes or four (4) units or less.
 All fees and fines generated under this Chapter shall be transferred to the Health Department to be used for the administration, implementation, and enforcement of this Chapter.